Raphael-Boichot/Accelerated-exploration-of-multinary-systems/ExperimentsPlannification/README.md

 * Finally, the user can input path to save the results.
 A folder “X_cathodes_A_B_C_D_day_hour” is created, in which we save the matlab figures, the list of targets the user needs, the list of samples, and the try parameters (users’input).

-## Examples

-Two examples, both with five elements, and 2 or 3 cathodes with imposed selection rules are given.
-Results on LiveScript are given in html and pdf, while saved documents are in the subfolders.